U.S. Department of State Seal

 • Northwest and Southwest Regions due to armed violence, crime, and kidnapping.

-Country Summary: Violent crime, such as armed robbery and carjacking, is common throughout Cameroon.
+Country Summary: Violent crime, kidnapping for ransom, armed robbery, and carjacking, is common throughout Cameroon, especially in the regions listed above.
 Local police lack the resources to respond effectively to serious criminal incidents.

 If you decide to travel to Cameroon: